openwfm/wrf-sfire-docs/docs/clusters_guide.md

 To build the examples, type <code>make</code> in the <code>examples</code> directory.

+**Please do not request the number of nodes on Alderaan by `--nodes` or `-N`, unless you really need entire nodes for some reason.
+Request only the CPU cores you need by `--ntasks`, then the node or nodes you use can be shared with others.**

 ### Single-core job

 This script will be sufficient for many jobs, such as those you code yourself which do not use multiprocessing.